 I worked in the position of Jr. Instructional Designer as part of my internship at Kognito Interactive, where I helped build a virtual role-play simulation that will help Emergency Department staff identify patients who are at risk for suicide ideation.
 What interests me the most about what I did at Kognito is that I was able to blend learning with storytelling, both of which I am extremely passionate about.
 I fulfilled several responsibilities while working on this project, including research, user testing, QA, sound editing, project coordination, gathering feedback from subject matter experts and brainstorming script ideas.
 This internship continues to be a valuable and challenging learning experience.
 I am in my second semester as an intern and am constantly improving as a budding professional in my field.

-In the Fall of 2010 I had the great privilege of interning at ESI Design, an internationally recognized leader in experience design and interactive environments.
+I had the great privilege of interning at ESI Design, an internationally recognized leader in experience design and interactive environments.
 I worked as part of the creative team on the JFK50.org website.
 The site celebrates the 50th anniversary of President John F. Kennedy's inauguration by offering young people an invitation to participate in his legacy through seven core themes: public service, science and innovation, civil rights, domestic affairs, arts, foreign policy and diplomacy and the environment.
 Tasks included script editing, research and content development, asset management, licensing, and quality assurance testing.
 I continued my work with the company after the internship through the launch of the site.
 JFK50.org went on to win the 2011 AAM's Gold Muse Award in Education and Outreach.

 As an intern at International Education and Resource Network USA (iEARN-USA), I was responsible for two main projects.
 The first was to re-design a "Getting Started" guide for teachers new to iEARN projects.
 In creating this guide, I surveyed teachers, asked for their feedback, drew on current iEARN multimedia resources, and developed new iEARN content to be used in their website guide.
 I created the page in HTML and soon it was up and running.
 The second project, and the bigger one, was to create a resource page for the US Department of Education website, under the title "The Teacher's Guide to International Collaboration using Technology."
 This project involved collecting educational resources from around the world, talking to educators worldwide, and vetting tools for their use in internationally collaborative projects.
 It involved research on project-based learning and global education initiatives, and working with educators to choose digital tools for uses such as video conferencing, video production, publishing, and other collaborative learning endeavors.
 The highlight of my internship was all the contacts and connections I made through my research.
 Educators are generally very open and willing to share, and collaborating with them renewed my optimism for global education initiatives that work to dispel stereotypes and foster peace and responsible citizenship.
 I'm pleased also to report that iEARN asked me to stay on past the duration of my internship to continue working on the US Department of Education project to see the it through to its completion and launch.